khalilsaddiqui/technicalTestWithExpressAndNext/README.md

 #### Prerequisites

 - Node.js   v18.17.0 or later installed on your machine.
-- npm i

 #### Installation